 Of the 307,500 families who could benefit —

-49% of families met one or more targeting criteria
+49% of families met one or more priority criteria

-19% of families met two or more targeting criteria
+19% of families met two or more priority criteria

 NHVRC State Profiles present data provided by evidence-based models, which include both MIECHV and non-MIECHV data. • Percentages may not add up to 100 due to rounding. • To protect confidentiality, race and ethnicity categories with 10 or fewer participants were replaced with *. • Public insurance includes Medicaid, CHIP, and TRICARE. • Low income is defined as family income below the federal poverty threshold. • Single mothers include single, never married mothers or pregnant women. • EHS data may be underreported.
 Data include EHS programs providing home-based services only.
 EHS race, ethnicity, and primary language data include children and pregnant caregivers.
 EHS does not report home visits or families served.
 The number of children served was included as a proxy for families served. • Family Connects reports families served only.
 The number of families served was included as a proxy for children served. • HFA reports primary language of caregivers. • PAT data for child insurance status and primary language are not included.